 Reaching 30 feet or more, 'Amethyst Falls,' like other Wisteria, is a strong grower, though not as invasive�as its Asian cousins.�The native variety is less vigorous and easier to manage.

-'Amethyst Falls' flowers sooner than the Asian types (some of which can take 10 years or more), blooming its first season with fragrant, vividly blue flowers on 4- to 6-inch racemes that appear in spring and repeat all summer.
-Its bloom also arrive about two weeks later than others, so late-winter frosts seldom affect flowering.
+'Amethyst Falls' flowers sooner than the Asian types, blooming its first season with fragrant, vividly blue flowers on 4- to 6-inch racemes that appear in spring and repeat all summer.
+Arriving about two weeks later than others, its blooms are seldom affected by frost.

 Pruning should occur in late winter to shape and remove any undesirable growth.
 Another light trim after the first flush of flowers will improve branching and produce an encore bloom.
 Zones 5-9.